rubenshibu/css-components/README.md

 where `this-is-you` is your GitHub username.
 Here you're copying the contents of the [css-components](https://github.com/rubenshibu/css-components) repository on GitHub to your computer.

-Before cloning you just make sure that you have changed the directory to _Desktop_ or some other locations, To change the directory to Desktop run the following command:
+Before cloning the repository you just make sure that you have changed the directory to _Desktop_ or to some other locations, To change the directory to Desktop run the following command:

 ```
 cd Desktop